MaterializeInc/materialize/doc/user/content/transform-data/patterns/durable-subscriptions.md

 By default, all user-defined sources, tables, materialized views, and indexes keep track of the most recent version of their underlying data.
-To gracefully recover from connection disruptions and enable lossless, _durable subscriptions_, you can configure the objects the subscription depends on to **retain history**.
+To gracefully recover from connection disruptions and enable lossless, _durable subscriptions_, you can configure the sources, tables, and materialized views that the subscription depends on to **retain history**.[^1]

-To configure the history retention period for an object, use the `RETAIN HISTORY` option in its `CREATE` statement.
+To configure the history retention period for sources, tables and materialized views, use the `RETAIN HISTORY` option in its `CREATE` statement.
 This value can also be adjusted at any time using the object-specific `ALTER` statement.

 ### Semantics